epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rke.md

 It should listen on a public IP with an associated public FQDN domain.
 The load-balancer's role is to redirect HTTP(S) traffic, from the load-balancer endpoint to the internal Ingress resources of the kubernetes cluster.

-There are two ways of installing Epinio:
+There are two ways of installing DNS for Epinio:

 1. [Wildcard DNS Service](../../installation/wildcardDNS_setup.md)